mienaikoe/ziyu/Chapters/4-7-Chapter29.md

 -
 -->

-The boat laid bare in the low tide of morning, hanging onto a patch of sand not far from the shoddy fishing dock that Pomri and I had left from.
+"Oi, Linyu!"
+Shinna called to me, "Wake up."

+I awoke from Laen's back, groggy but functional, and laid my eyes upon my homeland, Ulukoma.
+Only the trees were visible in the dim twilight, blotting out the few red stars that held their flames to the waning horizon.
+I looked around to orient myself, and found the shoddy fishing dock that Pomri and I had left from.
+A mere few paces away was the boat we had left with, hanging onto a patch of sand in the low tide of morning.

 "You were right, Annu," I yelled to her.
 "He's here."